-We’ve talked about fertility drugs in a couple of our most recent posts about assisted reproductive treatments, though only briefly.
-But because fertility drugs have such a strong presence in the world of conception, they certainly deserve a bit more attention.
-In fact, the number of infertility cases in the U.S. that are treated with drugs or with surgical procedures is staggering – between 85-90%
+Since fertility drugs have such a strong presence in the world of conception, they certainly deserve more attention.
+In fact, the number of infertility cases in the U.S. that are treated with drugs or with surgical procedures is staggering – between 85-90%.

 Fertility drugs are designed to stimulate the hormones in a woman’s body that help trigger ovulation.
-Because of this, they are typically used to assist women who experience ovulation issues, or simply need help regulating their ovulation cycle.
-The drugs are either taken orally, or can be injected.
-They can also be used both in conjunction with assisted reproductive treatments, or simply on their own.
+They are typically used to assist women who experience ovulation issues, or need help regulating their cycle.
+The drugs are either taken orally or can be injected.
+They can also be used both in conjunction with assisted reproductive treatments or simply on their own.
 A couple of the most common drugs include clomiphene citrate or gonadotropin.

-When it comes to measuring effectiveness of fertility drugs, many sources tend to focus on the high percentage of women who ovulate as a result of them – which, in the case of clomiphene citrate, is around 60-80%.
+When it comes to measuring the effectiveness of fertility drugs, many sources tend to focus on the high percentage of women who ovulate as a result of them.
+In the case of clomiphene citrate this is around 60-80%.
 However, of that percentage of women who achieve ovulation, only about half of them are able to get pregnant.

-Overall, the use of fertility drugs certainly has its place in a couple’s conception efforts, particularly for women who experience difficulty ovulating.
-However, because of their often low success rates alone, they are not always the best solution alone when trying to get pregnant – and perhaps should not always be the first step for couples who need help starting a family.
+The use of fertility drugs certainly has its place in conception efforts, particularly for women with difficulty ovulating.
+However, because of their low success rates, they are not always the best solution alone when trying to get pregnant.
+They should not always be the first step for couples who need help starting a family.